 However, if you are photographing or filming for any commercial use or setting up a photoshoot of any kind (fashion, wedding, family portraits, advertisements or any commercial use) you will need to make an application to film, sign an indemnity and produce a Certificate of Currency of Public Liability.
-Contact Corporate and Community Relations to discuss.
+Contact our Government and Public Relations team to discuss.
 Applications are assessed on an individual basis.
 Processing the application takes a minimum of 10 days.

 If you are a professional photographer needing access to an operational area, you must have clearance from the shipping agent or stevedore involved.
 If you do not have a Maritime Security Identification Card (MSIC) and port access, you will need to be escorted by someone with an MSIC and port access.